7.2.3 - Example: Swiss Bank Notes

 When interpreting these intervals we need to see which intervals include 0, which ones fall entirely below 0, and which ones fall entirely above 0.

 The first thing that we notice is that interval for length includes 0.
-This suggests that we can not distinguish between the lengths of the counterfeit and genuine bank notes.
+This suggests that we can not distinguish between the lengths of counterfeit and genuine banknotes.
 The intervals for both width measurements fall below 0.

 Since these intervals are being calculated by taking the genuine notes minus the counterfeit notes this would suggest that the counterfeit notes are larger on these variables and we can conclude that the left and right margins of the counterfeit notes are wider than the genuine notes.

-Similarly we can conclude that the top and bottom margins of the counterfeit are also too large.
-Note, however, that the interval for the diagonal measurements fall entirely above 0.
+Similarly, we can conclude that the top and bottom margins of the counterfeit are also too large.
+Note, however, that the interval for the diagonal measurements falls entirely above 0.
 This suggests that the diagonal measurements of the counterfeit notes are smaller than that of the genuine notes.

 Conclusions